jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

  [retrieval]: http://www.sciencemag.org/content/331/6018/772.full
  [failing]: http://www.nytimes.com/2014/09/07/magazine/why-flunking-exams-is-actually-a-good-thing.html

-Drilling on questions also helps you understand your own psychology.
+**Drilling on questions also helps you understand your own psychology.**
 Recognize the signs that you’re tiring or getting sloppy, and learn to refocus.
-Recognize your proclivities to jump toward certain answers, not read the question fully.
+Recognize your proclivities to jump toward certain answers and not read the question fully.
 One odd thing I noticed is that, for questions where two answers are very close, I tended to prefer the first of the two.
 Once I recognized this tendency, I started catching myself and instead focus on those choices without bias.
+If you're consistently choosing the second best answer, ask yourself what is it that distracted you or tipped you the wrong way?
+Are you over-thinking the question, ie. adding unnecessary "logical" steps to justify the wrong answer?

 Practice these techniques below so they’re second nature and you kill bad habits.
 But techniques will only tweak your performance.
 There are no true